Gregor-prog/scramble/README.md

-JavaScript Scramble game
+# JavaScript Scramble game
-a word scramble game where players guess and rearrange scrambled or jumbled word to form the correct word.
+A word scramble game where players guess and rearrange scrambled or jumbled word to form the correct word.

-Features
+## Features
  * Random word generation

  * Timer system